-Carrie La Seur is the author of the critically acclaimed novel The Home Place (William Morrow 2014), a winner of the High Plains Book Award and finalist in two categories, a finalist for the Strand Magazine Critics Award for Best First Novel, an IndieNext pick, a Library Journal pick, one of the Great Falls Tribune’s Top 10 Montana Books for 2014, and a Florida SunSentinel Best Crime Fiction pick for 2014.
+Carrie La Seur’s critically acclaimed debut novel The Home Place (William Morrow 2014) won the High Plains Book Award, was short-listed for the Strand Critics Award for Best First Novel, and was an IndieNext pick, a Library Journal pick, one of the Great Falls Tribune’s Top 10 Montana Books for 2014, and a Florida SunSentinel Best Crime Fiction pick for 2014.
 Her writing appears in such diverse media as Daily Beast; the Des Moines Register; Eyes on the International Criminal Court; Grist; the Guardian; Harvard Law and Policy Review; High Country News; Huffington Post; Iowa Farmer Today; Kenyon Review Online; Mother Jones; Oil, Gas, and Energy Law; Salon; and Yale Journal of International Law.
-Carrie attended the Iowa Writers’ Workshop Summer Session and was a 2016 Sewanee Writers’ Conference Scholar.
+Carrie has completed the Iowa Writers’ Workshop Summer Session and was a Tennessee Williams Scholar at the 2016 Sewanee Writers’ Conference.

 Carrie’s résumé includes a degree in English and French magna cum laude from Bryn Mawr College, a Rhodes Scholarship, a doctorate in modern languages from Oxford University, and a Yale law degree.
 She has always been a writer.
 “The writing comes easily,” she says.
 “It’s what I’m always doing in the background, whatever else is going on.
 It’s my resting pulse rate to be scribbling what’s happening in my head.
 If I didn’t, I’d be wandering the streets talking to myself.
 Sometimes I do that anyway.”